instructlab/instructlab-bot/docs/dev-env.md

 make run-dev
 ```

-This will check if the config.yaml exist and if it is a valid yaml file it will deploy the dev stack.
+This will check if the .env file exist and deploy the dev stack.

->Note: config.yaml is not required as we move to [.env](../.env.example).
-See[dev-multi-worker-compose.yaml](../deploy/compose/dev-multi-worker-compose.yaml) for an example on how to bring up a compose stack which does not mount config.yaml.

 ## Setup testing deployment